Ada-Developers-Academy/core-unit-3/calling-apis/managing-asynchronous-calls.md

 ### !end-challenge
 <!-- prettier-ignore-end -->

 Raffy chose to create a new function `getLocationFromQuery` to manage calling the existing functions `findLatitudeAndLongitude` and `findLocation`.
-He could have called the second method directly from inside the first, with `.then` chaining, but doing so would have linked these two functions together, making it harder to use one without the other.
+He could have called the second method directly from inside the first with `.then` chaining, but doing so would have linked these two functions together, making it harder to use one without the other.

 To use `findLatitudeAndLongitude` from another function and pass on its `response` data to another network call, we needed to make a couple updates in `findLatitudeAndLongitude`:
 - `return` the result of the `axios` call which returns the promise chain the axios call creates.